DiscoNova/symmetric-round/README.md

 ...and those are just examples of the situations I have personally witnessed.
 All because `Math.round()` does not work the way I was taught at school back in the day when dinosaurs roamed the Earth.

-## Let's round numbers symmetrically
+### So...
+Let's round numbers symmetrically instead!

 This tie-breaking method of rounding is known by many names, such as "round half away from zero", "round half towards nearest infinity", "commercial rounding" or "symmetric rounding".
 Positive and negative numbers are treated symmetrically and therefore the method is free of overall positive/negative bias (assuming the original numbers are positive or negative with equal probability).
 This method of rounding is often used for currency conversions and price roundings etc.